sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

   - One interesting problem students struggle to prove a binary tree is a BST is here.
 You must [practice this simple question from leetcode](https://leetcode.com/problems/validate-binary-search-tree/description/)

-  - Deleting a key from a binary search ( deleteKey())
+  - **Deleting a key** from a binary search ( deleteKey())

     This is a little bit tricky.
-We can categorize it in three groups depending it's operations:
+We can categorize it in three groups depending on it's operations:

-      1. A leaf node - this is the easiest case and we just delete it.
+      1. A leaf node -> this is the easiest case and we just delete it.
-      2. A node that has only one child.
-The child replaces the parent.
+      2. A node that has only one child -> The child replaces the parent.
-      3. A node that has both left and right child
-         We replace the node with **it's predecessor**.
+      3. A node that has both left and right child -> We replace the node with **it's predecessor**.

 #### Max Heap